 Seeing Someone Drowning

-Dreaming of someone else drowning often reflects your worries about that person, especially if they’re struggling in real life.
-Sometimes, though, the drowning person represents part of yourself…an aspect of your life that feels overwhelmed or neglected.
+This can reflect worry about that person, especially if they’re struggling in real life.
+But sometimes the drowning figure represents a part of you, a part that feels ignored, weighed down, or overwhelmed.

 Drowning in the Sea